Apuroop-sae/Ollama-ChatBot/README.md

 uv for Python package and environment management

-Please install required packages and install illama for Local LLMs
+Please install required packages and install Ollama for accessing Local LLMs

-install Qwen and Llama model by "illama pull modelname"
+install Qwen and Llama model by "Ollama pull modelname"